Skip to main content

 Archery and bowhunting safety rules cover all aspects of using a bow and arrow, including storing, handling, and shooting.

-In many states, a bow and arrow are considered a firearm, and the same rules and regulations that apply to firearms also apply to bows and arrows.
+In some states, bows and arrows are considered firearms and ammunition and the same rules and regulations that apply to firearms and ammunition also apply to bows and arrows.
 Always check local laws, and follow these archery safety rules.

 • Only point the bow and arrow in a safe direction.